 Ancient Rome Unit Study

-This unit is ©Copyright 2004 by Cindy Downes.
+This unit is ©Copyright 2004-2010 by Cindy Downes.
 All rights reserved.
-Permission is given to homeschooling parents to use these units free of charge in their own homeschool only.
-These units may not be reprinted in any other form, for any other purpose (commercial or otherwise) without permission from Cindy Downes.
-Contact her at cindy@oklahomahomeschool.com.
+Permission is given to homeschooling parents and classroom teachers to use these units free of charge in their own homeschool or classroom only.
+These units may not be reprinted or distributed in any form, for any purpose (commercial or otherwise) without permission from Cindy Downes.
+Contact her at contact@oklahomahomeschool.com.

 Index and Recommended Lesson Plan: